marks/ohana-sms/README.md

 ohana-sms
 =========

-A project to create an SMS interface for the Ohana API, powered by Tropo
+A project to create an SMS interface for the Ohana API, powered by Tropo.
+A civic hacking project to give back to the community by [@Skram](http://twitter.com/skram) of [Social Health Insights](http://socialhealthinsights.com).

 Demonstration
 -------------